dhis2/dhis2-docs/src/user/importexport-app.md

 3. Choose how the data should be rounded.
 By default data is not rounded.

-4. Select which organisation units to import data for.
+4. Select which organisation units to import data to.
 If you select facility level organisation units, then you must choose an associated geometry for the facilities.
 Without an associated geometry for facilities, the Earth Engine cannot determine the population.

 ![](resources/images/import_export/ee_ou_associated_geometry.png)

 #### Select the data elements to import the Earth Engine data into

-Once you have configured the Earth Engine dataset, you need to select which data element to import the data into.
+Once you have configured the Earth Engine dataset, you need to select which data element to import the data to.
 For datasets with disaggregation groups, such as "Population age groups", the DHIS2 data element must have disaggregations in the form of category option combos that match the Earth Engine dataset disaggregation groups.

 ![](resources/images/import_export/ee_group_coc_mapping.png)